 Come here for themed philosophical debates, an ever-growing permanent collection of installations, visionary temporary exhibitions and magnificent views on the ‘magic mountains’.

-The village of Susch, which counts only 200 inhabitants is, ahalf an hour from Villa Flor in S-Chanf and slightly further from Chesa Stüva Colani in Madulain, Grisons but if you’re en route to these White Line Hotels partners or happy to explore the environs, this is a merge of architecture and art that will leave an impression.
+The village of Susch, which counts only 200 inhabitants, is a half an hour from Villa Flor in S-Chanf, Grisons but if you’re en route to this White Line Hotels partner or happy to explore the environs, this is a merge of architecture and art that will leave an impression.

 Unapologetically vivid, this preferred pad of intellect and creativity is awash in Art Nouveau flamboyance tamed with clever 1950’s-inspired design interventions.
 A stylishly cool home of the arts, brushed with boldness.